 Man charged with assault on New London police officer after alleged dragging with car

 Apr.
-27—NEW LONDON — Police have arrested a Willimantic man on multiple assault charges, and other charges, after he allegedly dragged an officer with his car, the New London Police Department said Tuesday.
+28—NEW LONDON — Police have arrested a Willimantic man on multiple assault charges, and other charges, after he allegedly dragged an officer with his car, the New London Police Department said Tuesday.

-Officers were dispatched to the area of Westomere Terrace and Montauk Avenue about 6:15 a.m.
+Officers were dispatched to the area of Westomere Terrace about 6:15 a.m.
 Tuesday for a report of suspicious activity involving two people in a vehicle, according to a news release.
 The nature of the suspicious activity is unclear.

 The driver later was identified as Kyndrel Dawson, 25, and the passenger as Diamond English, 20.
 Police said English initially provided officers with a false name and birthday, due to a family violence protective order Dawson had violated.